 The Old Bailey

-Why did he want to sit close to the defendants?
-He knew from experience that friends and associates of the murderers would be in the public gallery.
-Such people invariably turned to nod or give positive thumbs-up signals to those in the dock.
+He knew that friends and associates of the three accused men would be in the public gallery.
+Such people invariably turned to support with a nod or give thumbs-up signals to those in the dock.
 The idea paid off and the young DS recognised four faces sitting in the gallery to his right.
-Not willing to leave it to memory he pulled out his notebook and wrote the four names, each with a brief description.
+Not willing to leave it to memory he pulled out his notebook and listed the names, with brief descriptions.

 A question to one witness.
-“Madam, you’ve told the court that you recognise all three of the accused men as the perpetrators of the crime, yet you’ve also admitted that you were recently prescribed new lenses for your glasses—are you absolutely positive of your identification?”
+“Madam, you’ve told the court that you recognise all three of the accused men as the perpetrators of the crime, yet you’ve admitted that you were recently prescribed new lenses for your glasses—are you positive of your identification?”